paschalidoud/superquadric_parsing/README.md

 ----------

-For evaluating a previously trained model, we provide the `forward_pass.py` script that allows you to predict and visualize the predicted shape of an object as superquadric surfaces using mayavi.
+For evaluating a previously trained model, we provide the `forward_pass.py` script.
+This script performs a forward pass and predicts the parameters of the superquadric surfaces used to represent the 3D object.
+With this script you can visualize the predicted superquadrics using `mayavi` as well as save them as a mesh file.

-You can run it by simply typing
+You can run it using
 ```
 $ ./forward_pass.py ../demo/03001627/ /tmp/ --model_tag "dac4af24e2facd7d3000ca4b04fcd6ac" --n_primitives 18 --weight_file ../config/chair_T26AK2FES_model_699 --train_with_bernoulli --use_deformations --use_sq --dataset_type shapenet_v2
 ```

-The script requires two mandatory arguments, the path to the directory that contains the dataset `~/data/03001627` and the path to a directory that will be used for saving the generated files `/tmp`.
+The script requires two mandatory arguments, the path to the directory that contains the dataset, in this case it is `../demo/03001627` and the path to a directory that will be used for saving the generated files, here `/tmp`.
 You should also provide (even if it is not mandatory) the path to the previously trained model via the `--weight_file` argument, as well as the tag of the model you want to reconstruct (`--model_tag`) and the type of the dataset you are using (`--dataset_type`).
 Note that you should provide the same arguments that you used when training the model, regarding the configuration of the geometric primitives (e.g number of primitives, whether or not to use superquadrics etc.).
+This script automatically visualizes the predicted superquadrics using `mayavi`.
+To save these predictions as a mesh file, simply add the `save_prediction_as_mesh` argument.

-If you ran the above command you should see something like:
+Running the above command, will result in something like the following:
 ```
 $ ./forward_pass.py ~/data/03001627/ /tmp/ --model_tag "dac4af24e2facd7d3000ca4b04fcd6ac" --n_primitives 18 --weight_file ../config/chair_T26AK2FES_model_699 --train_with_bernoulli --use_deformations --use_sq --dataset_type shapenet_v2
 No handlers could be found for logger "trimesh"